EnZon3/txtdb/README.md

 # txtdb

-txtdb is a simple database that is based off of text files formatted in a special way.
+txtdb is a simple database based on text files formatted in a special way.

 ## Installation